anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.rst

 `Defending against SolarWinds attacks
 <https://www.techtarget.com/searchsecurity/news/252494495/Defending-against-SolarWinds-attacks-What-can-be-done>`_.
 Open-source code weaknesses can also be utilised by attackers, the Log4J vulnerability, impacting lots of applications, is a recent example in this field.
-The cyber security of software supply chain are often not taken into account.
-Governments are alerting and requesting actions to face these risks.
+When addressing cyber security, the vulnerabilities of software supply chain are often not taken into account.
+Some governments are already alerting and requesting actions to face these risks.
 The British government is hardening the law and standards of cyber security for the supply chain.
 The US government requested actions to enhance the software supply chain security.
-The security of software supply chain is a challenge pointed out by the European Network and Information Security Agency, ENISA, in the report `NFV Security in 5G - Challenges and Best Practices
+The security of the software supply chain is a also challenge pointed out by the European Network and Information Security Agency, ENISA, in the report `NFV Security in 5G - Challenges and Best Practices
 <https://www.enisa.europa.eu/publications/nfv-security-in-5g-challenges-and-best-practices>`_.

 Software security
 ~~~~~~~~~~~~~~~~~

-Software supply chain safety is crucial and can be a complex task in virtualised and containerised environments
+Software supply chain security is crucial and is made complex by the greater attack surface provided by the
-with a greater attack surface.
+many different supply chains in virtualised, containerised, and edge environments.
 All software components must be trusted, from commercial software, open-source
 code to proprietary software.
 The SAFECode paper “Managing Security Risks Inherent in the Use of Third-party
 Components” provides a detailed risk management approach.

 To secure software code, the following methods must be applied:

--  Use best practices coding such as design pattern recommended in the `Twelve-Factor App <https://12factor.net/>`_ or `OWASP “Secure Coding Practices - Quick Reference Guide” <https://owasp.org/>`_
+-  Use best practices coding such as design pattern recommended in the `Twelve-Factor App <https://12factor.net/>`_
+   or `OWASP “Secure Coding Practices - Quick Reference Guide” <https://owasp.org/>`_
--  Require suppliers to provide a Software Bill of Materials to identify all the components part of their product’s software releases with their dependencies, and eventually identify the open source modules
+-  Require suppliers to provide a Software Bill of Materials to identify all the components part of their product’s
+   software releases with their dependencies, and eventually identify the open source modules
--  Use trusted, authenticated and identified software images that are provided by authenticated software distribution portals
+-  Use trusted, authenticated and identified software images that are provided by authenticated software
+   distribution portals
 -  Do threat modelling, as described in the document “Tactical Threat Modeling” published by SAFECode
 -  Test the software in a pre-production environment to validate integration
--  Detect vulnerabilities using security tools scanning and CVE (Common Vulnerabilities and Exposures) and apply remediation actions according to their severity rating
+-  Detect vulnerabilities using security tools scanning and CVE (Common Vulnerabilities and Exposures) and apply
+   remediation actions according to their severity rating
--  Actively monitor the open source software repositories to determine if new versions have been released that address identified vulnerabilities discovered in the community
+-  Actively monitor the open source software repositories to determine if new versions have been released that address
+   identified vulnerabilities discovered in the community
 -  Report and remove vulnerabilities by upgrading components using authenticated software update distribution portals
--  Adopt a DevSecOps approach and rely on testing automation throughout the software build, integration, delivery, deployment, and runtime operation to perform automatic security check, as described in section ”Infrastructure as a Code Security”
+-  Adopt a DevSecOps approach and rely on testing automation throughout the software build, integration, delivery,
+   deployment, and runtime operation to perform automatic security check, as described in section ”Infrastructure as a Code Security”

 Open-Source Software Security
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~